 A vagrant is a tool in a single workflow for creating and controlling virtual machine environments.
 Vagrant offers a quick and easy-to-use command-line client, called Vagrantfiles, for handling these settings, focusing on automation, and an interpreter for text-based definitions of what each world looks like.
-Vagrant cuts startup time for the application environment and boosts output parity.
-A vagrant is Ruby-written open-source software, which ensures that anybody can share it, update it and change it.
+It cuts startup time for the application environment and boosts output parity.
+It is Ruby-written open-source software, which ensures that anybody can share it, update it and change it.
 While many hypervisors of virtual machines have a command-line interface, the provisioning of virtual machines with these systems can be accomplished directly or through shell scripts.
 The value of Vagrant is consistency, interoperability across different platforms, and a more consistent solution that could be used for any virtual machine operating on top of any other device by adding a layer.

 How does Vagrant Work?

-Regardless of your position as a creator, operator, or designer, Vagrant offers the same simple workflow.
+Regardless of your position as a creator, operator, or designer, It offers the same simple workflow.
 It utilizes a declarative configuration file that defines all the specifications of the applications, packages, configuration of the operating system, users, and more.

 - For Operator: Vagrant provides the operations engineer or DevOps engineer a disposable environment and reliable workflow to build and validate infrastructure maintenance scripts.
 Using local virtualization such as VirtualBox or VMware, operations engineers can easily test items such as shell scripts, Chef cookbooks, Puppet modules, and more.
 In the same workflow and setup, the engineer may also monitor these scripts on remote clouds, such as AWS or RackSpace.